-Plant Samples
+Plant samples

-The most common spiders collected from cotton plants included crab spiders (Thomisidae), meshweb weavers (Dictynidae), and ghost spiders (Anyphaenidae) (Table 1).
+The most common spiders collected from cotton plants in 2003 included crab spiders (Thomisidae), meshweb weavers (Dictynidae), and ghost spiders (Anyphaenidae) (Table 1).
 Crab spiders made up 31% of the total collected from cotton plants, and were primarily in the genus Misumenops.
 Meshweb spiders, Dictyna, were the second most common group at 16%, followed closely by the ghost spiders at 15%.
 Spider populations appeared to be similar among the cotton varieties examined.

-Ground Samples
+Ground samples

 Ground dwelling spiders made up 71% of the total spiders collected this season.
 As would be expected the overwhelming majority of these (86%) were wolf spiders (Lycosidae).
 Approximately 62% of the total spiders collected from the ground were P. sternalis.
-The second most common group collected were the sheetweb spiders (Linyphiidae), primarily Eperigone and Grammonota, at approximately 10%.
-Spider populations appeared to be greatest in the Bt cotton this season and about equal overall for the other varieties.
+The second most common group collected was the sheetweb spiders (Linyphiidae), primarily Eperigone and Grammonota, at approximately 10% (Table 2).